Nassau is the capital of the Bahamas, which is a member of the British Commonwealth.

 - Currency - There are two valid currencies in Nassau: United States Dollar and the Bahamian dollar.
 You can find plenty of banks with ATMs in the major tourist centers, and cities, but bear in mind that they can be rare or nonexistent on the Out Islands.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Nassau, since it covers not only the costs medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Nassau, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Nassau Weather Averages (Temperatures)